Welcome to The Silk Journal — Where Japanese Heritage Meets the Modern Interior

 There are objects in the world that carry more than beauty.

 A length of hand-woven silk, folded away in a Japanese tansu chest for fifty years.
-A Fukuro Obi that survived the Meiji era, the Taisho years, two world wars — and somehow found its way to a wall in Amsterdam, or a dining table in London, or a bedroom in Paris.
+A fukuro obi that survived the Meiji era, the Taisho years, two world wars, and somehow found its way to a wall in Amsterdam.

-These are the objects Renaras rescues.
-Authenticates.
-And places in the hands of people who understand that the most extraordinary things in a room are the ones with a soul.
+These are the objects Renaras rescues, authenticates, and places in the hands of people who understand that the most singular things in a room are the ones with a soul.

 The Silk Journal is our editorial home.

 This is not a newsletter about products.
 It is a publication about the quiet luxury of objects that remember.
-About the philosophy of wabi-sabi — finding profound beauty in imperfection, age, and authenticity.
+About wabi-sabi: the beauty found in imperfection, age, and authenticity.
 About what it means to bring something irreplaceable into your home.

 Every piece Renaras offers is one of a kind.
 Authenticated.
 Accompanied by a certificate of provenance.
 Once it is gone, it is gone forever.